InfraLore/make_for_devops/chapters/08-advanced_make.md

 # Chapter 8 - Advanced Make Features for Workflow Automation

-_Exploring Make's powerful advanced features that enable sophisticated workflow automation while maintaining simplicity and discoverability._
+\chaptersubtitle{Exploring Make's powerful advanced features that enable sophisticated workflow automation while maintaining simplicity and discoverability.}

 Up to this point, we've explored Make's fundamental features: variables, targets, dependencies, and organization patterns.
 These basics handle most DevOps workflow needs effectively.
 But Make has a deeper toolkit of advanced features that can transform complex, repetitive operational tasks into elegant, maintainable automation.